dontpanicdao/starknet-burner/docs/contributors/design/06-next.md

 - availability of @starknet/burner on a CDN via unpkg.com
 - move the account/provider back to starknet-js 3.x to support starknet-react
 - addition of the logo in .png and .svg
-- chaneg for friendly id and name
+- change for friendly id and name
 - restructuration of the code to support multiple version of starknet-js
 - removal of the nextjs api to support static deployment in addition to Vercel
 - the ability to test all the components locally